-In a brilliant and dangerous brain hacking experiment, Harv Leonel and Tara Mukherjee are about to discover entire lifetimes of human memory coded in our genes, and reveal ancient legends – from knights and trolls, to flood myths, to the birth of humanity itself – that are as real as they are deadly.
+In a brilliant and dangerous brain-hacking experiment, Harv Leonel and Tara Mukherjee are about to discover entire lifetimes of human memory coded in our genes, and reveal ancient legends—from knights and trolls to the birth of humanity itself—that are very real.
+And very deadly.

 “‘Imagination really is the only limit.’”—The New York Times

 “The future as McCarthy sees it is a wondrous place.”—Publishers Weekly

 "A bright light on the SF horizon.”—David Brin

 “Wil McCarthy demonstrates that he has a sharp intelligence, a galaxy-spanning imagination, and the solid scientific background to make it all work.”—Connie Willis

 “In nearly every passage, we get another slice of the science of McCarthy’s construction, and a deeper sense of danger and foreboding...
 McCarthy develops considerable tension.”—San Diego Union-Tribune